devrev/devrev-sdk-android/README.md

     DevRevExtKt.showSupport(DevRev.INSTANCE, context);
     ```

-#### Creating a new conversation
+#### Create a new support conversation

-You have the ability to create a new conversation from within your app.
-The method will show the support chat screen and create a new conversation at the same time.
+You can initiate a new support conversation directly from your app.
+This method displays the support chat screen and simultaneously creates a new conversation.

 - Kotlin
     ```kotlin